th2-net/th2-codec-fix-orchestra/README.md

     </fixr:annotation>
   </fixr:fieldRef>
   ```
+  In FIX Orchestra you can add conditions for field to describe cases where this field is required or must not be set at all.
+  It is done by the FIX Orchestra DSL that gives you access to the fields of current message and allows you to write conditions for field presence.

 The encoding and decoding can work in two modes:
 + **strict mode** when all errors reported during validation by FIX Orchestra schema will cause decoding/encoding error and the message won't go further.
 The error event will be attached to your script if `parentEventId` is specified in the message.